Location: Chicago, Illinois

 - Economic Development: Equip families with the skills and opportunities needed to create an economically stable home and community.

-Phase II of the larger 45th and Cottage Grove Avenue Project will consist of three 3-story masonry walk up buildings containing 50 units with a variety of facades and unit types and sizes along E. 45th Street and S. Evans, and six 3-story masonry walk up buildings containing 24 units on E. 44th and Langley.
+Phase II of the larger 45th and Cottage Grove Avenue Project consists of three 3-story masonry walk up buildings containing 50 units with a variety of facades and unit types and sizes along E. 45th Street and S. Evans, and six 3-story masonry walk up buildings containing 24 units on E. 44th and Langley.

 The 45th and Cottage Grove Avenue redevelopment vision aims to restore the historic character of Cottage Grove Avenue with a vibrant mix of residential, retail, community services and green space, creating a model for continued development.
 As a centerpiece for revitalization, the development is envisioned as one that restores the historic street wall along Cottage Grove between 44th and 45th Streets, taking inspiration from the remaining vintage buildings present on Cottage Grove as well as the surrounding streets.
 Utilizing a mixture of vintage and modern styles and a traditional palette of brick and stone, the buildings frame a public outdoor plaza that serves as the celebratory front yard for this mixed use development and is programmed as a centerpiece for neighborhood activity.
 With the proposed 45th and Cottage development, Brinshore-Michaels is committed to honoring the historic integrity of the community and embracing and integrating the cultural nuances of the people who love and work in the Bronzeville community.